JonikaR/portfolio/dataviz2.md

-In the following visualisations I am representing debt-to-GDP ratio of multiple countries in multiple ways.
+In the following visualisations I am representing debt-to-GDP ratio of various countries in multiple ways.
 Debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.

 # Visualisation 1 - Working with web-based visualization tools and data

-Here is a bar chart that represents General government debt-to-GDP ratio for the year 2019 across multiple coutries.
+Here is a bar chart that represents General government debt-to-GDP ratio for the year 2019 across all the countries.

 <iframe src="https://data.oecd.org/chart/6BmL" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6BmL" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2019</a></iframe>